 Firstly, covalent bonds sufficiently hold the atoms together.
 This means that there is very little to no free movement of electrons, which is what carries the heat energy throughout a material.
 As a result, there is very little movement of the electrons within the material and heat energy cannot be transferred quickly enough to allow for efficient conduction.

 Secondly, covalent compounds bond don’t break down when heated.
 This means that there will be no dissipation of heating energy through vibration or thermal expansion, and the heat will be concentrated in one area.
 This can cause the material to overheat and potentially damage or destroy it.

 Heat is a form of energy, and in covalent compounds its shared electrons are stuck in the middle of the molecules rather than being able to move around.
 This prevents the heat from being able to move as freely as it would in other compounds, making covalent compounds poor conductors of heat.

 This is why, for example, metal pots and pans are better at conducting heat than ceramic ones – the metal has more free electrons that can carry the heat away.

-For example, water is a covalent compound but so is table salt!
-However, while these types of compounds may be useful to us, they can also be bad conductors of heat because their molecules don’t move around very much.
-This means that when you add something like salt or sugar to your food it will take more time for the heat from your stove to spread through it and cook it properly.
+You do notice, that when you add something like salt or sugar to your food it will take more time for the heat from your stove to spread through it and cook it properly.